Frequently Asked Questions

 How do I register for orientation?

 You must register for orientation on my.uwf.edu.
-Go to MyUWF, log in using your UWF ID #, search and click Orientation Registration for Undergraduate Students, and complete the application.
+Go to MyUWF, log in using your UWF ID #, search and click Orientation Registration for Undergraduate Students, select Fall 2014 and complete the reservation.
 Keep in mind that orientation fees are nonrefundable, so be certain before you make your reservation.

 5 steps to making your orientation registration: